Male studying at wooden desk with books and laptop in Miller Library at Cornerstone University

 From learning to defend their beliefs to applying them in new ministry practices, Betsy and Austin value opportunities to share their growing love of the church through their roles as an administrator for a start-up congregation and camp program director respectively.

-“It means a lot that my parents studied at GRTS,” Austin concluded.
+“It means a lot that my parents studied at CTS,” Austin concluded.
 “It has been great to discuss what we’ve learned in class, and it has helped me understand the topics so much better.
 Also, when we get together for family meals, our conversations have gotten much more theological!”

 Related News